Todoist is an excellent platform for creating to-do lists.

 Each has many helpful features to help you stay on track of your daily tasks and larger goals.
 And the best part, many are free.

-So, go ahead and explore them and settle in on the one that resonates with you the most.
+So, go ahead and explore them and settle on the one that resonates with you the most.